Checking if you were discriminated against

 - saying that they believe discrimination has happened, to themselves or anyone else

 - providing information about discrimination they believe has happened

 - challenging someone because they believe discrimination has happened

 When someone breaks the law on protected characteristics – for example, an employer chooses not to hire someone because of their race – it’s known as direct discrimination.

 Some forms of discrimination in the workplace are 'indirect'.
 This means that there are rules or arrangements that apply to everyone, but which in practice could be less fair to someone with a protected characteristic.
 You could be breaking the law if you discriminate indirectly.

-For example, an organisation is recruiting for a head of sales.
+An organisation is recruiting for a head of sales.
 They only advertise the role internally.
 The potential applicants in the organisation are all men.
 They could therefore be discriminating indirectly against women.